MRLMRML/NoC-simulator/README.md

 Adjustable virtual channel number at each input port and the size of each virtual channel.

-Two traffic patterns, uniform random traffic and permutation (all-to-one) traffic, are supported, with periodic injection process
+Two traffic patterns, uniform random traffic and permutation (all-to-one) traffic, are supported, with periodic injection process.

 Injection rate has two mode, packet per cycle and flit per cycle.